aws/aws-cdk/packages/@aws-cdk/aws-ecs/README.md

 You can specify container properties when you add them to the task definition, or with various methods, e.g.:

-To add add port mappings when adding to the task definition, specify the `portMappings` option:
+To add a port mapping when adding a container to the task definition, specify the `portMappings` option:

 ```ts
 taskDefinition.addContainer("WebContainer", {